End User License Agreement

 6.1 Amount.
-In exchange for the right to use the AttackIQ System, and receive the Support Services and Professional Services, Customer agrees to pay the amounts specified in the applicable Order Form and SOW (the “Fee”).
-The Fee does not include taxes and Customer shall be responsible for all such taxes, levies or duties under associated with this Agreement, other than taxes based on AttackIQ’s net income.
+In exchange for the right to use the AttackIQ Solution, and receive the Services, Customer agrees to pay the amounts specified in the applicable Quote and SOW (the “Fee”).
+The Fee does not include taxes and Customer shall be responsible for all such taxes, levies or duties associated with this Agreement, other than taxes based on AttackIQ’s net income.

 6.3 Invoice Disputes.
 Customer must notify AttackIQ of any invoice dispute within thirty (30) days of the date of the applicable invoice and shall cooperate with AttackIQ in good faith in resolving any such dispute.
 If the Parties are unable to resolve such dispute within thirty (30) days after Customer’s notice of the dispute each Party shall have the right to seek any remedies it may have under this Agreement, at law or in equity.
 For clarity, any undisputed amount must be paid in full.
 AttackIQ may accept any payment in any amount without prejudice to AttackIQ’s right to recover the balance of any amount due or to pursue any other right or remedy.
 Customer shall pay all of AttackIQ’s reasonable fees, costs and expenses (including reasonable attorneys’ fees) if legal action is required to collect outstanding undisputed balances.